system-zero/system-zero/data/docs/la.md

   The sure thing is that it is quite expressive way to write code, without overcomplications.

+The return statement

+  A return may appear in a function to return control to the caller of the function.

+  A single return that is followed by a semicolon or a new line it breaks execution but returns no value.
+In that case the returned value of the function call is null.

+  The second form:

+    return expression

+    in this case returns the value of expression

+  The third form:

+    return if[not] expression

+    in this case it returns only if the expression is evaluated to true, again without a specific value

+  The fourth form:

+    return single-token-value if[not] expression

+    in this case returns the value of single-token-value only if the expression is evaluated to true.
+Note that a map property or method, or an array item it is not a single token value.
+These are not valid:

+      return map.prop if true
+      return array[0] if true

+    also note that that an `if expression` is a valid value for return:

+      return if true then 1 orelse 2

+    or to get a map property:

+      return map.$(if true then "thisprop" orelse "thatprop")

+    or to get an array element:

+      return array[ifnot true then 0 orelse 1]

+    and those are the reasons for the requirenment for the last form, to be followed by a single token.
+Otherwise there is no way to determinate where the expression could stop, other than to evaluate the expression.
+    But the expression should be evaluated only if the condition is true, and not beforehand.
 ```

 ## keywords and Operators (reserved keywords):